 Have a healthy immune system before you leave.
 While traveling by plane is the quickest mode of transportation for long trips, you are also in a small space with large groups of people who may or may not be sick.
 Give your immune system a boost before your trip even starts by making sure you are well rested, eating right and getting lots of exercise.

 Stay hydrated.
 A cocktail might sound relaxing once you are in the air, but it can also cause dehydration.
-Planes are dry to begin with and alcohol only worsens the effects and could cause headaches and drowsiness.
+Planes are dry to begin with and alcohol only worsens the effects, possibly leading to headaches and drowsiness.
 If you really want a drink, have only one during the flight and balance it out with two glasses of water.

 Carry on your germ defense army.
-As you pack your carry-on bag, make sure you have a few essentials to staying healthy in flight such as a small bottle of anti-bacterial hand sanitizer, tissues, eye drops and lip balm.
+As you pack your carry-on bag, make sure you have a few essentials to help you stay healthy in-flight such as a small bottle of anti-bacterial hand sanitizer, tissues, eye drops and lip balm.
 You are more likely to touch your eyes and lips and carry germs to your face if they are dry.
-Dr. Ward also advises to bring your own pillow and blanket on board instead of using those handed out by the airline, which have been used by other passengers who could be sick.
+Dr. Ward also advises bringing your own pillow and blanket on board instead of using those handed out by the airline, which have been used by other passengers who could be sick.

 If you have any health concerns before traveling, Dr. Ward encourages you to visit with your physician.

 If you don't have a physician, consider Doctors of Osteopathic Medicine, or DOs.
 They look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help you get healthy and stay well.
 They also encourage your body’s natural tendency toward self-healing.